-With heavy coverage in the media, low carb and ketogenic diets have become increasingly popular over recent years.
+With frequent coverage in the media, low carb and ketogenic diets have become increasingly popular over recent years.

 But what do all these different terms like ketogenesis and ketone bodies actually mean?